HL-42 (spacecraft): Post-2004 revival of spaceplanes: Dream Chaser

-Now that there was no prospect of a dramatic NASA-funded breakthrough cutting launch costs by one (or even two) orders of magnitude, the way was open for commercial ventures to develop the more conventional ideas that NASA had dismissed for a decade as 'not cutting-edge enough', among them the HL-20 and HL-42.
-Now an idea that merely halved costs stood a good chance of being successful and even profitable.
+Now that there was no prospect of a dramatic NASA-funded breakthrough cutting launch costs by one, perhaps two, orders of magnitude, the way was open for commercial ventures to develop the more conventional ideas that NASA had dismissed for a decade as 'not cutting-edge enough', among them the HL-20 and HL-42.
+An idea that halved costs stood a good chance of being successful and even profitable.

 In 2006 Jim Benson (who had founded SpaceDev in 1997) licensed the HL-20 design for use in the Dream Chaser project.
 Unlike the HL-42, the Dream Chaser was not required to ferry three or four tonnes of cargo back down to Earth, so could return to the smaller size of the HL-20.
 This was light enough to be put on top of an Atlas-class launcher, and in 2007 an agreement was reached with United Launch Alliance to use the Atlas V as the first Dream Chaser launcher.

 This is the combination that finally, in January 2016, won a six-launch Commercial Resupply Services contract with NASA.